Info Source

 CDIC’s legislative foundation: Legislation and by-laws

 CDIC was established in 1967 by the Canada Deposit Insurance Corporation Act.
-The Corporation is an agent of Her Majesty in right of Canada and is a Crown corporation named in Part I of Schedule III of the Financial Administration Act .
+The Corporation is an agent of His Majesty in right of Canada and is a Crown corporation named in Part I of Schedule III of the Financial Administration Act .
 The Corporation reports to Parliament through the Minister of Finance.

 - View our 2024 Annual Report